rajsudeep/tf-chat-exercise-draft/README.md

 - urls are not linkable in message view
 - Message view header has a Mui defined min-width attribute that isn't reachable from the styles prop so there is extra spacing between avatar and name
 - Several areas need some more cosmetic love (especially the create chat popover)
-- Adding ability to react to messages with emojis
 - Needs tests !!!